Naveen-Gupta/pdf-book-reader/readme.md

-# Book reader suitable for fast reading
+# Book/Article Reader suitable for Fast Reading

-Converts PDF to HTML with pdf2htmlEX and serves them per page.
+Converts PDF to HTML with pdf2htmlEX and serves them as webpage per page, then i.e. Reedy may be used for fast reading.

 ## Convert
 pdf file `algo.pdf`